kibetamos/django_Bookstore/README.md

   2. Continuous Deployment: Successful builds are automatically deployed to staging or production environments, facilitating quicker releases.

+By integrating DevOps practices, we promote collaboration between development and operations teams, enhance deployment efficiency, and foster a culture of continuous improvement.

 ## Setup

 1. Clone the repository: